tomasnorre/crawler/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/tomasnorre/crawler.svg)](http://isitmaintained.com/project/tomasnorre/crawler "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/tomasnorre/crawler.svg)](http://isitmaintained.com/project/tomasnorre/crawler "Percentage of issues still open")

-Libraries and scripts for crawling the TYPO3 page tree.
-Used for re-caching, re-indexing, publishing applications etc.
+TYPO3 Crawler crawls the TYPO3 page tree.
+Used for cache warmup, indexing, publishing applications etc.

 You can include the crawler in your TYPO3 project with composer or from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/crawler)